-Proposed Recommendation | December 6-7, 2012
+Adopted December 6, 2012

-Federal agencies in diverse areas of regulation have developed third-party programs to assess whether regulated entities are in compliance with regulatory standards and other requirements.
-Through these programs, third parties are charged with assessing the safety of imported food, children's products, medical devices, cell phones and other telecommunications equipment, and electrical equipment used in workplaces.
+Federal agencies in diverse areas have developed third-party programs to assess whether regulated entities are in compliance with regulatory standards and other requirements.
+Through these programs, third parties assess the safety of imported food, children's products, medical devices, cell phones and other telecommunications equipment, and electrical equipment used in workplaces.
 Third parties also ensure that products labeled as organic, energy-efficient, and water-efficient meet applicable federal standards.
-In these regulatory third-party programs, regulated entities generally contract with third parties to carry out product testing, facility inspections, and other regulatory compliance assessment activities in the place of regulatory agencies.
-Regulatory agencies take on new roles in coordinating and overseeing these third-party actors.
+In these regulatory third-party programs, regulated entities generally contract with and pay third parties to carry out product testing, facility inspections, and other regulatory compliance assessment activities in the place of regulatory agencies.
+Regulatory agencies then adopt new roles in coordinating and overseeing these third-parties.1

 In some areas of regulation, Congress has directed federal agencies to develop a third-party program; in others, regulatory agencies have developed programs under existing statutory authority.
-A third-party program is just one of many regulatory approaches that Congress and agencies may adopt.
-Regulatory objectives may, for example, be adequately served by requiring regulated entities to self-assess and report their compliance (sometimes
+A third-party program is just one of many regulatory approaches that Congress and agencies may adopt.2 Regulatory objectives may, for example, be adequately met by requiring regulated entities to self-assess and report their compliance (sometimes referred